dieterich-lab/rp-bp/docs/source/apps.rst

 Visualization and quality control
 =================================

 **Rp-Bp** provides two *interactive dashboards* or *web applications*, one for read and periodicity quality control, the other to facilitate Ribo-seq ORFs discovery.
+The latter has an integrated `IGV browser <https://software.broadinstitute.org/software/igv/>`_ for the visual exploration of predicted Ribo-seq ORFs.
 To navigate the apps is easy, just follow the "hints".
 Most items are interactive.

-But before you can visualize the results, you need to prepare the input for the dashboards.
+**Before you can visualize the results, you need to prepare the input for the dashboards.**

 How to prepare the input for the dashboards
 -------------------------------------------